menandmice/micetro_docs/guides/user-manual/rest_api.rst

 Installation
 ^^^^^^^^^^^^
 To use the REST API, you must install the Men&Mice Web Services and make sure you have the correct access permission.
-For more information about nstalling the application, see :ref:`install-webapp`.
+For more information about installing the application, see :ref:`install-webapp`.

 All APIs are bundled together in the installation of the Web Services.
 Once the Men&Mice Web Services is installed, you can access the API documentation via: